 - Lighting: Lighting for this project was 100-percent LED and ranged from general office type lighting to artwork-type lighting to exterior parking lot and aircraft hangar lighting.
 The user comfort was balanced with basic functionality of the facility to produce a very mixed lighting style and design.

 Energy efficiency was also a key factor for this project and several steps were taken to reduce the overall energy load of the facility.
-One of these steps was to install a building-wide central low voltage lighting control system to automatically lighting off time during periods when spaces are not occupied.
+One of these steps was to install a building-wide central low voltage lighting control system to automatically turn lighting off during periods when spaces are not occupied.
 The majority of lighting in the facility is also fully dimmable, which enables the individual users to control lighting to their personal preference.
 The initial lighting control system was set to turn on lights to 60-percent illumination upon that particular space being occupied and giving the user the ability to increase to 100-percent illumination via a dimmer switch, if desired.
 Studies have shown that the majority of the time a person will be comfortable with the decreased lighting level thus saving 40-percent of energy within these spaces.
 All exterior lighting is automatically controlled on/off via a photocell linked to the dawn/dusk cycle.

 - Power: Power for the facility consists of a main electrical utility served from the local utility, BEUCI.
 This facility supports rescue operations throughout the North Slope of Alaska and is considered highly critical to the needs of the community and continuity of electrical power was at the forefront of the design.
 Therefore the facility was designed with a backup power supply for both the entire facility and a separate UPS system for the telecommunications systems.
 The entire facility is provided with a standby generator which is a natural-gas reciprocating-style, rated 200KW.